Royal Family Secret Code Names Are Used In Public

-Prince Harry and Meghan Markle, the Duke and Duchess of Sussex use the initials “D.S.,” and so at the moments, Prince Harry is “David Stevens,” and Meghan Markle is called “Davina Scott” by staff.
+Prince Harry and Meghan Markle, the Duke and Duchess of Sussex use the initials “D.S.,” and so at the moment, Prince Harry is “David Stevens,” and Meghan Markle is called “Davina Scott” by staff.

 Prince William and Kate Middleton are the Duke and Duchess of Cambridge, so for them, the initials “D.C.” are used.
-Prince William is currently “Danny Collins” and Kate Middleton is “Daphne Scott” to their staff and security.
+Prince William is currently “Danny Collins” and Kate Middleton is “Daphne Clark” to their staff and security.

 These names are used over secure networks to move the royals in and out of events and to guarantee their protection in hotels and out in public.
 They added that sometimes the couples are just called by their initials as a form of shorthand.

-The bodyguards, security staff and aides use this code to keep members of the royal family safe in case documents, notes, or phones would fall into the wrong hands.
+The bodyguards, security staff, and aides use this code to keep members of the royal family safe in case documents, notes, or phones would fall into the wrong hands.

 ????
 Secret Code Names For Royal Family Revealed https://t.co/mgKcPYfvcZ ????